rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ![git-publisher](../images/exercise2/git-publisher.png)

 11. Finally; add the trigger for the next job in the pipeline.
 This is to trigger the bake job with the current build tag.
 Add another post-build action from the dropdown called `Trigger parameterized build on other projects`.
-    * Set the project to build to be `dev-todolist-fe-bake`
+    * Set the project to build to be `dev-todolist-bake-deploy`
     * Set the condition to be `Stable or unstable but not failed`.
     * Click Add Parameters dropdown and select Predefined parameters.
     * In the box, insert our BUILD_TAG as follows